 An appealing anachronism

 I was sad to end our trip and sorry to return our Wrangler.
 The Jeep had won me over.
 A soft-top Jeep Wrangler would be a poor choice for the frozen north where I live.
 But shortly after returning home, I found a rust-free 1998 Cherokee that had spent its life down south.
-I bought it.
+My wife insisted we buy it.

-It was Christmas weekend when I scored my new (old) Jeep.
+It was Christmas weekend when we scored our new (old) Jeep.
 After inspecting the 4×4 and striking a deal, my wife and I climbed aboard and pointed its nose north.
-My new ride had plenty of power around town.
+Our new ride had plenty of power around town.
 On the highway, I began to accelerate to catch up with traffic.
 But the steering started to wobble by 70 MPH.